patcorwin/fossil/README.md

 # fossil
 Rigging and animation tools for Maya

-Tested in Maya 2016, 2017 and 2019.
-Developed in 2019 so hopefully nothing breaks in previous versions.
+Developed in 2022 and tested in Maya 2019, 2020.
+Runs in both Python 3 and Python 2

 ## Requirements

-None.
+Your imagination.

 ## Installation